Chrono-byte/disilla.org/posts/2022-09-02-hello-world.md

 ## Blog page

 I spent a very long time looking at [various blogs](https://drewdevault.com/make-a-blog) to find a design that I might like.
 It didn't happen.
 My brain wasn't cooperating with an original design either, so I did what I do whenever something like this happens.
 I looked at some tutorials to get [eleventy](https://www.11ty.dev/) set up, created some sample blog posts with different markdown elements, then got around to styling it by trial-and-error.
 Eventually, I ended up with something that I felt was good enough to publish.
-If you're reading this post in August 2022, you're probably seeing one of its first published iterations.
+If you're reading this post in September 2022, you're probably seeing one of its first published iterations.
 It will definitely change over time as I get feedback about it, and I'm super excited about it!

 ## Future plans